 The judge placed a caution in the opinion of this case for those paying child support in NJ who may think that the ruling allows them to request additional funds for activities that their child enjoys.
 The Court emphasized that this case does not mean that a parent must pay additional support for some activity that a child likes.
 There is a distinction between an extracurricular activity and a talent or gift.
 In fact, the court here denied part of the Defendant’s request for payment of half of all “extracurricular activities” because those are already taken into consideration by the base child support payment.
 The judge also cautioned that cases like these must be decided on a case-by-case basis with special attention paid to the individual circumstances of the child and the parents’ ability to pay additional support for the child.

-If you need assistance with the payment of additional child support in NJ, call the Law Office of Peter Van Aulen today for a free comprehensive in office consultation to discuss the best options for your particular case.
+If you need assistance with the payment of additional child support in NJ, call the Law Office of Peter Van Aulen today for a free initial consultation to discuss the best options for your particular case.